Sermon: The Ninth Commandment

 With that thought, we are going to begin by turning to the book of John.
 In the first chapter Jesus is beginning to collect the men who would become the apostles around Him.

-John 1:45-47 Philip found Nathanael, and said unto him, "We have found him, of whom Moses in the law, and the prophets, did write, Jesus of Nazareth, the son of Joseph."
-And Nathanael said unto him, "Can there any good thing come out of Nazareth?"
-Philip said unto him, "Come and see."
-Jesus saw Nathanael coming to him, and said of him, "Behold an Israelite indeed, in whom is no guile!"
+John 1:45-47 Philip found Nathanael, and said to him, "We have found Him, of whom Moses in the law, and also the prophets, wrote—Jesus of Nazareth, the son of Joseph."
+And Nathanael said to him, "Can there anything good come out of Nazareth?"
+Philip said to him, "Come and see."
+Jesus saw Nathanael coming toward Him, and said of him, "Behold an Israelite indeed, in whom is no deceit!"

 I am going to change the translation there just a little bit.
 I am not twisting it in any way.
 "A real Israelite is one in whom there is no falsehood."
 Let me give you an altered rendering of that so that it is a little bit more helpful, because Jesus reveals a penetrating truth that all need to pay heed to.
 He seems to be referring here to the deceitful Jacob—that is, Jacob before his conversion.
 Before Jacob's conversion, Isaac said to Esau, "Your brother came with guile and has taken away your blessing."
 Nathanael though represented a true Israelite; that is, a person without deceit.
 That is as Jacob became after he was converted.

 Now fast-forward to modern times.
 Lying is such an integral part of the fabric of our lives.
 We have coined such expressions of disbelief, such as, "Is that so?"
 You expect what this person is telling you is an exaggeration.
 Or they may say, "Do you really mean it?"